Ingram New Works Project FAQ

 My play has received a reading at another theatre; can I continue to develop it in the Ingram New Works Lab?

 No. The Ingram New Works Lab is not designed for plays that have already received development with other programs.
+We highly encourage brand new plays and early drafts to be submitted.

 Can playwrights from outside of Nashville apply?